sanzhar23/assignment3-online-quiz-platform/README.md

 Program is divided into packages:
-The model package contains classes that describe quizzes and questions repository package is responsible for working with the database The db package contains the database connection
+The model package contains classes that describe quizzes and questions Repository package is responsible for working with the database The db package contains the database connection
 Custom exceptions are used to handle errors
 Main class is used to show how the program work